 If you've ever run too low overall gearing in the sand, you've noticed that you are tapped-out very quickly and the front end feels very heavy.
 You don't want to be steering the bike with the front wheel much in soft sand.
 The taller gearing allows you to steer more efficiently with throttle control and body English.
 Sometimes alternate gearing can help even if track conditions are consistent throughout the day.
+If there are sections of the track on which you must consisconditions are consistent throughout the day.
 If there are sections of the track on which you must consistently over-rev the engine (rather than losing time by upshifting), perhaps "taller" gearing (a smaller driven sprocket) will help.

 Whenever you change gearing, have someone check your lap times (before and after) to get an honest appraisal of the changes.
 Use a stopwatch for consistency.
 "Seat-of-the-pants" feelings can't be trusted since eliminating wheelspin can make you feel like you're going slower, but in reality you've decreased your lap time by increasing your speed a little bit in each section of the track.